sagemathinc/cocalc/notes/final_push.md

 [x] (1:00?)
 (0:31) snap: add new class and code to admin.py to start/stop them; modify local deploy services file.
 [x] (0:15?)
 (1:30) snap: make daemon register itself with database on startup.

 [x] (0:20?)
-(0:19) snap: define backup rules and how they are configured (command line options) -- for now, all snaps make a snapshot of all projects at most every` snap_interval` minutes.
+(0:19) snap: define backup rules and how they are configured (command line options) -- for now, all snaps make a snapshot of all projects at most every `snap_interval` seconds.
 I can add support for more distribution later, when needed.

+** Goal is the following: **
+       - every project is backed up to every snap server at least once.
+       - any active project (as defined by the recently_modified_projects table) that has had a file changed, has a snapshot within snap_interval seconds, if possible... though it may be less frequent since we can only do one snapshot at a time.
+         Nonetheless, no one project can dominate snapshots more than others.

+[x] (0:30?)
+(2:22) snap: on startup, ensure that for every project there is at least one snapshot of that project stored here.

+--> [ ] (0:30?) snap: write code to queue up and make backups

-[ ] (0:20?) snap: write code to query database and figure out which projects need to get backed up in order to satisfy rules [ ] (0:15?) snap: write code to queue up making backups [ ] (0:30?) snap: use possibly slightly modified backup.coffee code to make backups as they are enqueued;  using "bup index -p -m -u 2013-308" one can tell which files changed since last save, hence avoid making a snapshot if nothing changed
+[ ] (0:20?) snap: write code to query database and figure out which projects need to get backed up in order to satisfy rule...

+[ ] (0:30?) snap: use possibly slightly modified backup.coffee code to make backups as they are enqueued;  using "bup index -p -m -u 2013-308" one can tell which files changed since last save, hence avoid making a snapshot if nothing changed
-[ ] (0:30?) snap: write code to set in database (with configurable ttl) the list of backups made for each project

 [ ] (0:45?) snap: add actual tcp server functionality